 - I implemented the basic algorithm for Q-learning in Simulink and Stateflow.
 Stateflow was a particularly useful tool as it helped me model the discrete states of the Q-learning algorithm and incorporate both MATLAB and Simulink functions into the process.

 - In my first version of the algorithm, I tried a finely discretized set of actions (the torque commands to the motor), but the matrix was too large to upload to the Arduino.
 I made the action space and Q-matrix more coarsely discretized and used smaller data types, such as uint16 and int8 (where appropriate) to make the code just the right size to upload to an Arduino.
 I learned that the smaller data types were too small a representation to train the model accurately, so I had to find some other way to reduce the matrix size without sacrificing the fine representation of its values.

 - Another factor I experimented with was the exploration time, which dictates the time for which the agent chooses a random action over the optimal action to learn from its environment.
 I used a function that decreased the probability of exploration as time increased, and I could manually set how long I want to explore.
 This is represented by the variable “ep.”

-- I used the provided Simscape model so that there were no limitations on data type and size, and I could make the model smaller later.
+- I used the provided Simscape model (from this post) so that there were no limitations on data type and size, and I could make the model smaller later.
 I used this model to determine the optimal learning parameters to begin training on the hardware.